Hilarioo/Hatchio/README.md

 #### TODO by Tuesday, March 30,2021

+- populate JobListings, update with new column "types of employment"
+- populate StudentProfiles and Students Tables
 - update search queries for search page

-- populate JobListings, update with new column "types of employment"
-- confirmation of hosting aws with new updates
+#### Currently Unresolved Issues

+- Iterating through JSON response because it's a weird object with a single key and a value of an array of objects

+### Monday, March 29, 2021

+- Worked a little bit on ratings page
+- can fetch from backend but, i'm trouble iterating through the students

 #### Sunday, March 28, 2021